The South Selkirks mountain caribou: endangered icons and the world’s southernmost caribou herd

-A unique ecotype of the woodland caribou subspecies, mountain caribou reside in limited numbers in interior British Columbia, western Alberta, northern Idaho and northeast Washington.
-Historically they were also present in northwest Montana and central Idaho.
-The South Selkirk Mountains herd of woodland caribou, the world’s southernmost remaining caribou, occupy a transboundary range from southeast British Columbia into northeast Washington and northwest Idaho.
+A unique ecotype of the woodland caribou subspecies (rangifer tarandus caribou), mountain caribou reside in limited numbers in interior British Columbia and western Alberta.
+Until recently, the South Selkirks and Purcells herds roamed into northeast Washington, northern Idaho and far northwestern Montana.
+Historically, they were also present in western Montana and central Idaho.

-Conservation Northwest is a leading organization in the fight to save the critically endangered caribou of the Inland Northwest.
+Conservation Northwest has long been a leading organization in the fight to save the critically endangered caribou of the Inland Northwest.

 News on mountain caribou